 Employees returning to work for previous organizations are a growing trend as millennials change roles much faster than their predecessors.
 In fact, some experts say that rehiring "boomerang employees" is one of the biggest new work trends.
-In fact, in 2021, the estimated rehire rate laid between 27% and 29%
+In fact, in 2023, the estimated rehire rate of previous employees was around 28% across industries.

-If you're debating on whether you should rehire an employee that previously worked with you, here are several benefits this might bring:
+If you're debating on whether you should rehire an employee who previously worked with you, here are several benefits this might bring:

 Higher Retention Rates: Rehired employees may have a higher retention rate when they return to your organization.
 The fact that an employee wants to return also emphasizes to current employees that they work for a great organization.

 Expedited Onboarding: The onboarding process will be easier and faster as the rehired employee will already be familiar with the company and its functions.

 Alumni Network / Brand Ambassadors: You demonstrate that your organization invests in great talent by rehiring an employee.
 You also increase your talent pool to include all former employees who may return with new skills and experience.

 Rehiring an employee can also present challenges.
 To mitigate these challenges, create a rehire policy to ensure consistency across the organization.
 This policy is essential if you are rehiring laid-off employees on an annual cycle for seasonal work or only occasionally.

 Do your research into why they left the organization in the first place.
 Ask their previous manager or the HR professional who supported them.
 This information will give you some insight into the former employee's experience at the organization.